-Connect systems via Redis, AWS SQS and SNS
+Connect systems via Kafka, Redis, AWS SQS and SNS

-Provides higher level interfaces to work with data producers and consumers. plumb supports three backends: Redis, Amazon SQS and SNS services, and a memory implmentation (designed to be a testing artifact).
+Provides higher level interfaces to work with data producers and consumers. plumb supports four backends: Redis, Amazon SQS and SNS services, Kafka, and a memory implementation (designed to be a testing artifact).

 The focus is on python 3 and boto3 (for AWS support).